xtdb/xtdb/docs/schema.md

 referred to, predicates in RDF are also themselves entities, similar to how in Datomic the attribute is defined in the schema.

-The schema exists for two different reasons, to allow the user reason about the data, and ensure it adheres to the type system, but also simply to help the query engine index things intelligently.

-### Implicit Schema

 We have to assume that data evolves fast, and that it will be hard to properly predict all data that can be written into the store, and all the versions of the schema.
 Hence, having a defined schema complicates matters, as this itself then also needs to evolve, vast data migrated etc. For these reasons, one needs either a write once, additive only, schema, or make the schema implicit.

+### Implicit Indexes

+The schema exists for two different reasons, to allow the user reason about the data, and ensure it adheres to the type system, but also simply to help the query engine index things intelligently.

 The indexes themselves are implicit in the queries done, but one cannot wait until the last minute to index vast quantities of data, so